Warel123-R/Fetch_TakeHome/README.md

 **Steps for executing the program:**

 1. install python 3
-2. sure both the given docker containers are running
+2. Make sure both the given docker containers are running
 3. Run by executing “python3 fetch.py”